-With the rise of mobile app technology, several apps have come out that help people to track their meal nutrients.
+With the rise of computer technology, several apps have come out that help people to track their meal nutrients.

 An app that educates you on nutrition and the nutrients in your meal to help you make healthier meal plans.